 Midlife can be a very challenging time for a man.
 What we thought we knew, we no longer know.
 What we thought was important no longer seems to be.
 It can be a tumultuous and confusing time!

 My name is Noel McNaughton.
-I am sixty seven, and in my mid-fifties I began to emerge from several years of 'midlife transition'.
+I am sixty nine, and in my mid-fifties I began to emerge from several years of 'midlife transition'.
 At first I thought I was alone in the changes I was experiencing, but as I began to talk to other men my age, I found almost all men I talked to were going through the same things.

 If you are going through some midlife changes, (maybe you feel a bit like you are 'lost in the woods') this site can be your guide and companion.
 It will take the mystery out of the changes that happen at midlife, and show you how to handle them so you can 'graduate' to the fuller life beyond.